tokkonopapa/WordPress-IP-Geo-Block/README.md

 improve this feature.
 See more details on
     [this plugin's blog](http://tokkonopapa.github.io/WordPress-IP-Geo-Block/ "Blog of IP Geo Block").

-4. Support `Anyone can register` for membership.
+4. Support "**Anyone can register**" for membership.
 You can configure this plugin such that a registered user can login as the membership from anywhere, but a request of a new user registration, lost password or subscribing comment is blocked by the country code.
 It is suitable for [BuddyPress](https://wordpress.org/plugins/buddypress/ "WordPress › BuddyPress « WordPress Plugins") and [bbPress](https://wordpress.org/plugins/bbpress/ "WordPress › bbPress « WordPress Plugins") to help reducing spams.